Authenticity really does make a difference by Sally East (guest)

-I was interested to take up this invitation of the good coach and have a go at this personal - blog type short piece that was meaningful for me, as well as being of practical value for others interested in this thing about helping people.
+I was interested to take up this invitation by the good coach, and have a go at a personal blog type short piece that was meaningful to me, as well as being of practical value for others interested in helping people.

-One very important lens I use to understand, and practice, is through the idea of ‘Authenticity’.
+One very important lens I use to understand, and practice coaching is through the idea of ‘Authenticity’.

-Part of my trade in presenting the subject of psychology to people has to begin with some - authentic - use of definition.
-So building on some really useful work from others, in a similar vein – when they were searching for their ‘authenticity’, I start with Kierkegaard (1846) who describes it as a ‘way of being’.
+Part of presenting the subject of Psychology to people has to begin with some ‘authentic’ use of definition.
+Building on some really useful work from others in a similar vein – when they were searching for their ‘authenticity’, I start with Kierkegaard who describes authenticity as a ‘way of being’.

-The flip side of this, of course, is being inauthentic.
-Heidegger (1927) believed/said that in reality we live in constant tension between being authentic and inauthentic.
-Seeing it as a continuum thus shapes my thinking on this and my introspection of my ‘self’ and where I am at one at any given time with any given ‘hat’ on.
+The flip side of this, of course, is being ‘inauthentic’.
+Heidegger believed/said that in reality we live in constant tension between being authentic and inauthentic.
+Seeing it as a continuum thus shapes my thinking and my introspection of my ‘self’.
+It is where I am at one with myself? at any given time with any given ‘hat’ on.

 Authenticity starts with me, then!

-So this is about me and my take on authenticity of me, and relating to others in order to help others – this is my personal sharing that I hope will contribute towards, and especially to help us all share, what we understand about what each one of does that works.
+So this is about me.
+It is about my take on the authenticity of me.
+It is about relating to others in order to help others – my personal sharing, and especially to help us all share, that I hope will contribute towards what we understand about what each one of us does that works.

-So what does authenticity mean for me and my self in relation to the world around me?
-I guess my thoughts are towards a somewhat existential perspective living according to my values and leading what I define as a purposeful life.
+What does authenticity mean for me and my ‘self’ in relation to the world around me?
+I guess my thoughts are towards a somewhat existential perspective.
+I live according to my values and lead what I define as a purposeful life.

-Immediately thinking of Cooley´s (1902) concept of the ‘looking glass self’ which states that a person’s self grows out of their social interactions with others [reference].
+I immediately think of Cooley´s concept of the ‘looking glass self ’ which states that a person’s self grows out of their social interactions with others.
 That view of ourselves comes from the contemplation of personal qualities and impressions of how others perceive us.

 A summary of how my journey has worked for me

-I left school at 18 and only knew that I wanted to work in education, with people, in psychology with some element of research.
+I left school at eighteen and only knew that I wanted to work in education, with people, specifically in Psychology, with some element of research.

 This led me to a few years in a library which I thoroughly enjoyed.
 To quote a colleague ‘people are my kind of library.’